Accenture/adop-nexus/README.md

  * `MIN_HEAP`, passed as -Xms.
 Defaults to 256m.
  * `JAVA_OPTS`.
 Additional options can be passed to the JVM via this variable.
 Default: -server -XX:MaxPermSize=192m -Djava.net.preferIPv4Stack=true.
  * `NEXUS_BASE_URL`, the nexus base URL

+# License
+Please view [licence information](LICENCE.md) for the software contained on this image.

+#Supported Docker versions

+This image is officially supported on Docker version 1.9.1.
+Support for older versions (down to 1.6) is provided on a best-effort basis.

+# User feedback

+## Documentation
+Documentation for this image is available in the [Sonatype/Nexus/Documentation](https://books.sonatype.com/nexus-book/reference/).
+Additional documentaion can be found under the [`docker-library/docs` GitHub repo](https://github.com/docker-library/docs).
+Be sure to familiarize yourself with the [repository's `README.md` file](https://github.com/docker-library/docs/blob/master/README.md) before attempting a pull request.

+## Issues
+If you have any problems with or questions about this image, please contact us through a [GitHub issue](https://github.com/Accenture/adop-nexus/issues).

+## Contribute
+You are invited to contribute new features, fixes, or updates, large or small; we are always thrilled to receive pull requests, and do our best to process them as fast as we can.

+Before you start to code, we recommend discussing your plans through a [GitHub issue](https://github.com/Accenture/adop-nexus/issues), especially for more ambitious contributions.
+This gives other contributors a chance to point you in the right direction, give you feedback on your design, and help you find out if someone else is working on the same thing.